dijasila/GPAW/doc/documentation/transport/negftransport.rst

 >>> charge X Y ZZZ

-Usage is similiar to pdos, it plot the charge of the partial orbitals as a function of bias.
+Usage is similar to pdos, it plot the charge of the partial orbitals as a function of bias.

 Force: